annettemala/tweetinginequality/README.md

 Analyzes framing of inequality in tweets

 To run analysis
-1) get access to the Twitter API on the twitter developer portal and save keys.
+1) Get access to the Twitter API on the twitter developer portal and save keys.
 	I. Save your access keys in a file named "twitter_keys.txt" in the same folder where the scripts lie.
 	II.
 The keys must be stored in the following format: key, secret, bearer token in three subsequent, separate lines

-2) make sure that you have installed the following packages on your machine.
+2) Make sure that you have installed the following packages on your machine.
 - gender_guesser.detector
 - nltk
 - requests